physicsbb/BookOfPhysics/_sources/CondensedMatter/MATRL204.md

 * Spherical Harmonics is the embodiment that we have a spherically symmetrical potential.
 However, in a solid, you no longer have this continuous rotational symmetry.
 * When symmetry is broken in an attempt to align the magnetic dipole moment to the external field, the (orbital) degeneracy is "lifted" and requires the use of perturbation theory to find the correction.
 The orbital degeneracy is what generates the orbital magnetism.
 This is the so-called "crystal field solution".

-## What is angular momentum operators?
+## What are angular momentum operators?
 Classical description of angular momentum is

 $$